Wednesday April 02, 2025

 Adopt the rental amendment

-Make sure you vote on the new amendment before your rental ratio is too high – this will save your board members a few headaches as the policy is integrated in your community.
-If you plan to enact the rental cap via a change to the rules and regulations, a simple majority vote is all you need from the board.
-If you are changing your community’s by-laws, you’ll need 2/3 of your co-owners to vote for rental caps, and advice from a lawyer.
-Make sure the attorney you use is one with successful experience in community association law!
+Consider adopting the new amendment before your rental ratio is too high — this can save your board members a few headaches as reversing this trend later may be difficult.
+If you plan to enact the rental cap via a change to the rules and regulations, a simple majority vote is usually all you need from the condo board.
+If you are changing your community’s bylaws, you’ll typically need at least two-thirds of your co-owners to approve rental caps.
+Consult an attorney specializing in community association law to verify that the amendment is properly drafted and enforceable.

 -

-Notify homeowners of the new rental cap and give the owners of rental units any additional information they will need to become compliant.
-Make sure you’re prepared to answer any last-minute objections or questions about the policy.
+Notify unit owners of the new rental cap and give the owners of rental units any additional information they will need to become compliant.
+Be prepared to answer any last-minute objections or questions about the policy.
 If there are any new fees or paperwork that landlords or their tenants will need to take care of, explain the requirements in advance.
-To avoid the perception that renters are second-class citizens, give them the same access to amenities as owners have.
+To avoid the perception that renters are second-class citizens, give them the same access to amenities as owners.
 Take steps to include them in community events such as a book club or summer picnic.